YottaDB/YDBDoc/AdminOpsGuide/dse.rst

 *-WR[ITES_PER_FLUSH]=writes_per_flush*

-Set the decimal number of block to write in each flush.
+Sets the decimal number of block to write in each flush.
 The default value is 7.

 Use only with -FILEHEADER